-The Australian Society of WW1 of Aero Historians
+The Australian Society of WW1 of Aero Historians [Used title in Search Engine]

 The Australian Society of WW1 Aero Historians Inc. is an Australian based, non-profit organisation dedicated to the study of all aspects of World War One aviation.
 The Society publishes a biannual journal, the '14-'18 Journal and quarterly newsletters.
-NOTE: Cut-copy and paste URL address - the direct link is a bit flaky.
-[CEF Study Group - Sept 2022]
+There is an airman data base which can be accessed within their website.
+CEF Study Group - March 2025]